Quantum-Accelerators/quacc/docs/install/config_db.md

 ## MontyDB

 The easiest option is to use the [MontyDB store](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MontyStore), which is an on-disk Mongo-style database.
-The best part is that no setup is required!
+The best part is that all you have to do for setup is run `pip install montydb`.

 ## MongoDB